Flipping watches can be a pretty lucrative business, but don’t dive in without knowing your facts first.

 Are some watch collectors just greedy?
 Or are they following the industry’s lead and adapting to the current climate and product demand?
 Some agree that buying with your heart and not your wallet returns a far better emotional reward.

-Whatever your opinion, one thing is unarguable.
-Watches will sell for whatever a collector will pay for them.
-Should it matter if new watches sell for more on the grey market or vintage watches fetch exorbitant prices at auction?
-Is there really any difference?
+Whatever your opinion, one thing is unarguable: watches will sell for whatever a collector is willing to pay for them.
+Does it matter if new watches sell for a higher price on the grey market or vintage watches fetch exorbitant prices at auction?
+Does that really make any difference?

 What’s your view on the matter?
 Let us know in the comments below.